wilsonmar/scala/README.md

 More about Scala coding is at
 <a href="scala-coding.md">scala-coding.md</a>.

+### IDE Choices Install

+0. Click Install onethe Scala IDEs
+0. Scala-ide.org is based on Eclipse (version 12.03).

 ## SBT (Simple Build Tool)
-SBT comes with Scala core, based on Maven:
+SBT comes with Scala core (based on Maven):

 Under src are main and test.